bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 The short answer?
 On average, backend developers make either [$82,462](https://www.glassdoor.com/Salaries/backend-developer-salary-SRCH_KO0,17.htm), [$95,472](https://www.indeed.com/career/back-end-developer/salaries), or [$104,865](https://www.salary.com/research/salary/recruiting/back-end-developer-salary#:~:text=The%20average%20Back%20End%20Developer,have%20spent%20in%20your%20profession.) per year in base pay depending on who you ask.
 (I asked Glassdoor, Indeed, and Salary.com respectively.)
 StackOverflow uses medians instead, and their [survey](https://survey.stackoverflow.co/2022/#salary-united-states) suggests the **backend developers actually make upwards of $150,000 per year**.

 That said, none of those numbers is the full answer.
-If it were, I wouldn’t be writing this entire post.
+If it were, I wouldn't be writing this entire post.
 If you want to know how much backend developers make, those numbers don't paint the full picture.
-First of all, not only is there a $70k discrepancy between some of these numbers, but even if they were all the same number, they’re *averages and medians.* How much backend engineers earn depends on so many things! things like:
+First of all, not only is there a $70k discrepancy between some of these numbers, but even if they were all the same number, they're *averages and medians.* How much backend engineers earn depends on so many things! things like:

 * Where they live
 * Who they work for